okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 | Create an org (ISVs only)           | `api/v1/orgs`                               |      50 |
 | All other actions | `/api/v1/`                                                              |  1200 |

-### Okta API Endpoints and Per-Second Limits
+### Okta API Endpoints and Per-User Limits
-Two org-wide rate limits are on a per user, per-second basis to prevent brute force attacks while protecting other users:
+Two org-wide rate limits for API endpoints are on a per user, per-second basis to prevent brute force attacks:

 | Action | Okta API Endpoint                           | Per Second Limit |
 |:-------- | :----------------------------------------------------------|-------:|